Last Updated on by Mitch Rezman

 So here’s the problem Lee – it’s something called – Newton’s Law of Cooling

-Newton’s Law of Cooling states that the rate of change of the temperature of an object is proportional to the difference between its own temperature and the ambient temperature (i.e. the temperature of its surroundings).
+Newton’s Law of Cooling states that the rate of change in the temperature of an object is proportional to the difference between its temperature and the ambient temperature (i.e. the temperature of its surroundings).

 A beaker of water is heated to a boiling point for an experiment in the physics laboratory.